lamcnguyen89/Cocial-Media-Application-React-Redux/README.md

 To run application, start a terminal in the root of the application where the server.js is located.
 Then type npm run dev.

+## Credit Goes to:

+- Brad Traversy and his Udemy course: MERN stack Front To Back Full Stack React, Redux and Node.js which can be purchased [here](https://www.udemy.com/course/mern-stack-front-to-back/).

 ## Prerequisites and Deployment

 - Installation of Web Browser to view webpage